 3. Khan Academy

 If students have their own devices, they can watch videos without registering.
-SCORE!

-These allows for some great differentiation opportunities!
+These allows for differentiation opportunities.

 4. Jeopardy Labs